 The Singapore market is a pool of diverse cultures which has led to the rise of multi-cuisine restaurants.
-Following the establishment of several new restaurants, there was also an introduction to a wide variety of international food .
-Eating out is increasingly becoming a past time for Singaporeans.
+Following the establishment of several new restaurants, there was also an introduction to a wide variety of international food.
+Eating out is increasingly becoming a pastime for Singaporeans.
 According to the National Nutrition Survey 2018 conducted by DBS Bank, 55% of Singaporeans eat out at out-of-home dining establishments weekly, with about 24% dining out daily.
 The fast-paced lifestyle primarily influences the current trend.
-Let’s dig in to understand if a food evolution in Singapore.
+Let’s dig in to understand the food evolution in Singapore.

 In this blog article, we cover the following:

 - The Increasing Frequency of Singaporeans Eating Out